karimomino/thedoc/README.md

 [![Development Status](https://img.shields.io/badge/status-alpha-yellow)](https://github.com/karimomino/thedoc)

 > **🚧 WORK IN PROGRESS 🚧**
 > This project is currently under active development and is not yet feature-complete.
-APIs may change, features may be added or removed, and documentation may be incomplete.
-Use in production environments at your own risk.
+Structure may change, features may be added or removed, and documentation may be incomplete.
+This will be worked on on my free time, so there are no clear timelines for anything.

-A powerful documentation generation tool that works with any programming language.
-TheDoc automatically generates comprehensive documentation and release notes based on conventional commits, with seamless MkDocs integration for beautiful web documentation.
+A powerful documentation generation tool that works with most major programming language.
+TheDoc automatically generates comprehensive documentation and release notes based on conventional commits and doc comments, with seamless MkDocs integration for beautiful web documentation.

 ## Development Status